junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 >
 > Doctor/River bicker (book→deliver to Dean/Cas's motel room), Amy/Rory resign (farewell→fulfill last chapter), Dean/Cas confession (→go to Sam), HE

-### Act 1

 Dean wakes up with a light moan of a headache.

 The light from the sky is too bright.
 The stone underneath him is too cold and rigid.

 He sits up, realizing he's in a graveyard, with his recent four new companions waking up slowly near him.
 He would have thought they are some dream too vivid with too much imagination.

 Amy and Rory are hugging in relief.

-"Where are we?" he asks.
+"Where are we?"
+Dean asks.

 The Doctor beams at him.
 "Back where we started, 2012.
 You collapsed the timeline, the paradox worked.
 And we all get thrown back where we belong."